-Paris is full of hidden gems and has so much more to offer than the
+Paris is a beautiful city full of hidden gems with much more to offer than just the

 Paris might stir up images of quaint cafes, romance and croissants, but it has a dark side too.